annehe9/15-466-f21-base1/README.md

 Author: Anne He

 Design: A simple sokoban where you play as a cat and knock objects off platforms.
 Modded to use 16 bit artwork.
 Note that it does not currently work, but it does draw some things and has a cute cat bopping animation.
+So in its current state it's more of a cat-exploring-abstract-world game.

 Screen Shot: